kevindees/travis-ci-wordpress/README.md

 When you push to GitHub with Travis CI integrated your Tests in the `tests` folder will be run as expected.

 ## Local Tests
 When doing local tests I use [Laravel Homestead](https://github.com/laravel/homestead) `vagrant box add laravel/homestead`.

-Then from the project direcroty like `~/Code/project` I run a few command on the VM to download and install WordPress:
+Then from the project direcroty like `~/Code/project` I run a few command on the VM to download and install WordPress.
+Finall I use [PHPStorm](https://www.jetbrains.com/phpstorm/) to [run tests with coverage](https://www.jetbrains.com/help/phpstorm/2016.1/running-with-coverage.html).

 ### Database
 Create the `wordpress` Database: